mezzo-forte-design/geoxp/README.md

 If overlapping isn’t avoidable, make sure to apply filtering with `experience.default.visitedFilter` (usually 5000 or 10000 ms is enough).

 ## Mobile integration
-Most mobile browsers will block Howler and geolocation API after some time with no user interaction.
+Most mobile browsers will block Howler and Geolocation API after some time with no user interaction.
 Some system to force a periodic unlocking (using the `unlock()` method) is suggested.

-## Geolocation providers
-Some framework or browser will not support geolocation API, or have better ways to get the device location.
-It’s possible to use geoXp with external geolocation providers (eg: Capacitor or native geolocation systems).

-Just disable the default geolocation system using `internalGeolocation(false)` and pass the position data to the `updateGeolocation(position)` method as [geolocation API standard position object](https://developer.mozilla.org/en-US/docs/Web/API/GeolocationPosition).